-I led management planning for Saint Croix Island International Historic Site, including a long-range interpretive plan.
-One result was a “Walk in the Footsteps” interpretive trail, where six trail figures and a village replica produced in bronze were installed with associated interpretive panels.
+I led a round of management planning for Saint Croix Island International Historic Site, including a long-range interpretive plan for which consultant June Creelman was indispensable.
+One result was a “Walk in the Footsteps” interpretive trail, where the National Park Service installed six trail figures and a village replica produced in bronze, along with associated interpretive panels.
 All interpretive text is in French and English.
-The team implementing the interpretation proposed in the plan did a fantastic job!
+The NPS team implementing the interpretation proposed in the plan did a fantastic job!

 The overall theme for the international historic site was Saint Croix Island: Lessons in Adaptation.
-The interpretive trail utilizes several forms of interpretive media, focused on the first two of the site’s three interpretive themes listed below, with their sub-theme titles.
+Overall, the site interpretive utilizes several forms of interpretive media, focused on the first two of the site’s three interpretive themes listed below, with their sub-theme titles.

 Theme 1 – French Settlement on Saint Croix Island 1604-05 (70% emphasis).